 Robert Stevenson, known as Stevenson Tower.

-2004 - Gallie Craig
+2004 - Gallie Craig cafe/restaurant

 was built next to cliffs close to the

 lighthouse.
 The cafe has exceptional views

-Cumbria, Isle of Man and Ireland.
+towards Cumbria, Isle of Man and Ireland.

 2013 - the Galloway Trust purchased the

 lighthouse land and buildings, apart from the

 tower, from the Northern Lighthouse Board.
 The

 the top of the tower giving amazing views in